valnub/Toast-for-Framework7/README.md

 # Confirmbox

-A plugin for Framwork7 to show little black confirmation boxes iOS-style
+A plugin for Framwork7 to show little black toasts iOS-style

 ## Screenshot